 - Understand the basic features of a computer and its software.

-- o Types of hardware and their features (input vs. output).
+- Types of hardware and their features (input vs. output).

-- o Software (Operating System vs. Applications).
+- Software (Operating System vs. Applications).

 - o Important digital icons in software applications.

 - Searching the Internet to access information.

 - About search engines and safety features.

 - Search strategies and domain names.

 - Search strategies for videos.

 - Using the Internet.

-- o Online safety tips.
+- Online safety tips.

-- o Family resources.
+- Family resources.

-- o Email: setting up and using.
+- Email: setting up and using.